codurance/site/_posts/2014-12-06-life-as-an-apprentice.md

 The concepts we are trying to learn are arguably, quite basic and easy to understand.
 But they do not always translate seamlessly when it comes to implementation.

 Sandro will regularly review our code and critique it.
 I’ll delete the code and start again.
 I’ll get a bit further, reach a wall.
-Delete and start a again.
+Delete and start again.

-Each week, I seem to develop, as if on queue, what Sandro calls a new ‘obsession’.
+Each week, I seem to develop, as if on cue, what Sandro calls a new ‘obsession’.
 The first time I ran into trouble with a particular coding exercise was because I was passing primitives into parameters.
 The next time I went to the opposite extreme and went on what can only be described as a class extraction rampage, morphing my code base into something that became simply unmanageable.

 At first deleting the code and starting again was more than a little discouraging.
 But over time, thanks to the repetitive nature of the learning process, I began to emotionally detach myself from the code.
 Once this happened, the concepts began to sink in faster.